FedericoValentino/Robotics-Project-1/README.md

 All of that is then assembled into a TwistStamped message and published via the publishVelocities method.

 As you can see the class doesn't quite end there.
-For example the pubTest publisher is used to publish the computed wheel speeds in $RPM$ in order to confront them with the results obtained by the **Wheel_speed** node.
+For example the pubTest publisher is used to publish the computed wheel speeds in $\small rpm$ in order to confront them with the results obtained by the **Wheel_speed** node.
 The totalMessage integer is just used to count up the number of messages received by the node.

 ### OdometryPublisher node